AnkitaVyas77/AnkitaVyas.github.io/projects.md

 - FP-Growth produced **100% valid** patterns when checked against the dataset
 - The validator tool generalizes to other model-based datasets once a metamodel is available

+### Mini case study: Measuring LLM hallucination and switching to statistical mining
+**Context:** I tested LLM-based pattern discovery on 42k DevOps pipeline files, but outputs could be convincing while not actually present in the dataset.
+**What I needed:** An objective way to measure pattern validity and true occurrence, plus a reliable alternative if LLM outputs were not trustworthy enough.
+**What I did:** I built an automated validator to check true occurrences at scale, used it to evaluate LLM-generated patterns, and then implemented FP-Growth to mine patterns statistically.
+I validated mined patterns using the same validator for consistency and correctness.
+**Result:** FP-Growth produced patterns that were consistently valid and supported mining across different occurrence levels.
+The validator made the workflow measurable, repeatable, and scalable.

 ### Skills demonstrated
 LLM evaluation, embeddings and clustering, statistical data mining, scalable validation, DSL design, automated code generation, and reproducible experimentation.